arobson/anvil.http/README.md

 	anvil --host

+	anvil --host --browser

+### --browser
+Automatically open a browser tab in your default browser pointed to the root url.
+Why?
+Because it's awesome.

 ## Configuration
 Configuration can be changed by adding any of the three properties to the build file under "anvil.http": {}.